 - Complain of tummy aches or headaches

 Your Response Can Help

 One of the best ways you can support the siblings is to recognize how they are feeling.
 Recognize these are signs of stress.
 Know they will get better with your support.

 Give simple and honest answers about the event.
 Allow time for siblings to ask questions.

-Keep the family routine as much as possible.
-Prepare them when a routine will be changed.
+Keep the same family routine as much as possible.
+Prepare children ahead of time when a routine will be changed.

 Let the other adults, such as teachers, childcare provers and extended family, know that the siblings need extra support during this time.

 When you begin to recognize secondary trauma, their experiences can be supported.
 The healing process can begin.
 Continue to allow them time and space to process their feelings in a safe and supported way.